ClinSeq/autoseq-snakemake/docs/quick_start.md

 docker build -t autoseq-svcaller -f autoseq-svcaller.Dockerfile .
 ```

-This should create all the required singularity images which can then be used to run the pipeline.
+These commands will create all the necessary Singularity images, which can then be used to run the pipeline.

-**Note:** This is a one time process.
-Hence, you need to create the singularity images with the above command only when you are launching the pipeline for the first time.
+**Note:** This is a one-time process.
+You only need to create the Singularity images with the commands above when launching the pipeline for the first time.

-**Step3:** Launching Pipeline.
+**Step3:** Launching the Pipeline.
-Once you have prepared your config files as mentioned in step 2, you can run autoseq pipeline with the following command.
-It is highly recommended to launch the pipeline in screen, so that you can monitor the pipeline if incase any error occurs.
+Once you have prepared your config files as described in Step 2, you can run the Autoseq pipeline with the following command.
+It is highly recommended to launch the pipeline within a screen session so you can monitor the process and address any errors that may arise:
 ```
 screen -r autoseq_run